3850 Grand View Blvd. - Los Angeles, CA 90066 - Phone:(310) 391-6741 - Fax:(310) 391-6744 - Email: MarVistaAMC@gmail.com

 A young toy breed puppy is a project more so than any other type of puppy.
 If this is more than you bargained for, you may want to get an adult toy breed dog or older puppy or even another type of dog.

-Be sure your puppy is eating and well.
+Be sure your puppy is eating and mentally engaged.
 If possible, look in your puppy’s mouth and see if there are teeth present.
 In particular look for the molars and premolars along the sides of the mouth.
 These are teeth needed for chewing and they may come in late.
-This will not stop your puppy from lapping up soft food.
-Be sure the food you are using is soft enough and that your puppy will reliably eat it.
+Lack of teeth will not stop your puppy from lapping up soft food.
+Be sure the food you are using is soft enough and that your puppy will reliably eat it; putting down a bowl of dry puppy food as the sole diet and assuming the puppy will eat it is asking for trouble.

 WHAT TO DO IF YOU THINK YOUR PUPPY IS HYPOGLYCEMIC